-Roasted Butternut Squash Salad is a gluten-free salad recipe that includes some of the best fall/winter flavors such as apple, cranberries, and crumbled blue cheese.
+Roasted Butternut Squash Salad is a salad recipe that includes some of the best fall/winter flavors such as apple, cranberries, and crumbled blue cheese.
+The sweet, roasted butternut squash is the star of the show, but you can also substitute honey roasted sweet potatoes.

 Ok, I’ll stop geeking out and we’ll start cooking.